 "Every time I walked past a student with a Notre Dame shirt on, I slapped them a highfive and shouted a cheer for the Irish, whether I knew them or not," said sophomore Justin Gallagher.
-"Practically every single Notre Dame tailgate offered us something to eat."
-The already high level of enthusiasm only increased after the dramatic win, and students game," said Burkhardt.

-were just three of the hundreds

-of Notre Dame students who

-made the three-hour drive to

-East Lansing, Mich., to cheer

-the Irish to their 21-17 victory

-against Michigan State

-"Seeing how our football

-team is unbelievably good this

-year and we finally had a

-chance to break our five game

-losing streak against State, I

-don't understand why anyone

-would not drive out to the

-Seniors plan Margaritaville

-♦ Office of Student Affairs allocates \$15,000 for class events

-By HELENA PAYNE News Editor

-The senior class is using part of a \$5,000 allocation from the Office of Student Affairs to plan a class-sponsored event unlike any other.
-Thursseniors 21
+"Practically every single Notre Dame tailgate offered us something to eat.
+The already high level of enthusiasm only increased after the dramatic win, and students see TRIP/page 4 Seniors plan Margaritaville ◆ Office of Student Affairs allocates \$15,000 for class events By HELENA PAYNE News Editor The senior class is using part of a \$5,000 allocation from the Office of Student Affairs to plan a class-sponsored event unlike any other.

-and older

-d a y 's Margaritaville, the beachthemed event for
+Thursday's Margaritaville, the beachthemed event for seniors 21 and older

-Poorman

-at St. Joseph's Lake beach from 5 to 7 p.m., will include free food, entertainment and a cash bar.
+Poorman at St. Joseph's Lake beach from 5 to 7 p.m., will include free food, entertainment and a cash bar.
 As students listen to the beach tunes provided by the DJ, they can also enjoy the pig roast, kabobs and other foods and beverages, but students will have to pay for margaritas and beer.

-"It may not be the Atlantic Ocean out there, but it's a unique venue as opposed to a LaFortune Ballroom," said senior class president Matt Smith.

-Inspired by the Jimmy Buffet song of the same name.
-Margaritaville is one of the class-sponsored events backed by new funding from the Office of Student Affairs to encourage the creation of more student events.
-The sophomore and junior classes have also received \$5,000, and the sophomore class is using its allocation to partially sponsor Thursday evening's Spiritual Blast concert with Christian rock singer Bebo Norman at Stepan Center.

-"Classes ought to be enabled to have some other social programs than they have in the past." said Father Mark Poorman, vice president for Student
+"It may not be the Atlantic Ocean out there, but it's a unique venue as opposed to a LaFortune Ballroom," said senior class president Matt Inspired by the Jimmy Buffet song of the same name, Margaritaville is one of the class-sponsored events backed by new funding from the Office of Student Affairs to encourage the creation of more student events.
+The sophomore and junior classes have also received \$5,000, and the sophomore class is using its allocation to partially sponsor Thursday evening's Spiritual rock singer Bebo Norman at dances, restricted student tail- "Classes ought to be enabled to have some other social programs than they have in the past," said Father Mark Poorman, vice president for Student Affairs.

-Affairs.
 Though previous senior class councils have sponsored events with alcohol at the Alumni-Senior Club, the mixture of alcohol and a Margaritaville theme by the lake was new, senior class officers said.

-"We were trying to make events that we ourselves would really want to go to,"

-Smith said, adding that he worked with the Office of Risk Management and Safety, Notre Dame Security/Police, RecSports and Catering by Design.

-Poorman said he was "cautiously optimistic" when the officers approached him in April with their Margaritaville proposal.
-During that time, the campus was bracing itself following Poorman's announcement of the current alcohol policy that banned in-hall dances, restricted student tailgating and eliminated hard alcohol in the dorms.
-Now that the new policy is in effect, Poorman said the senior class event sounded
+We were trying to make events that we ourselves would really want to go to," Smith said, adding that he worked with the Office of Risk Management and Safety, Notre Security/Police.
+Dame RecSports and Catering by Poorman said he was "cautiously optimistic" when the officers approached him in April with their Margaritaville proposal.
+During that time, the campus was bracing itself following Poorman's announcement of the current alcohol Blast concert with Christian policy that banned in-hall gating and eliminated hard alcohol in the dorms. but it's a unique venue as Now that the new policy is in effect.
+Poorman said senior class e v e n t sounded feasible.

-feasible.